anonaddy/addy.io/source/self-hosting.md

 debug_modules = [];
 ```

-Create a new file `/etc/rspamd/local.d/greylist.conf` and enter the following inside:
+If you want to enable greylisting (more details [here](https://www.rspamd.com/doc/modules/greylisting.html)) then create a new file `/etc/rspamd/local.d/greylist.conf` and enter the following inside:

 ```
 servers = "127.0.0.1:6379";